 The National Institutes of Health (NIH) is the major medical research agency in the United States with a budget of over $30 billion.
-NIH funds almost 50,000 grant applications per year through it’s 27 Centers and Institutes.
-While about 80% of these funds goes towards medical research at universities, medical schools, and other research institutions, almost $1 billion of these funds is allocated for small businesses through the SBIR and STTR programs.
+NIH funds almost 50,000 grant applications per year through its 27 Centers and Institutes.
+While about 80% of these funds go towards medical research at universities, medical schools, and other research institutions, almost $1 billion of these funds is allocated for small businesses through the SBIR and STTR programs.
 NIH will fund most concepts that have the potential to improve life and reduce illness.
 Applications that propose new therapies, diagnostics, or preventatives addressing almost any disease or health issue can be submitted to NIH.
-Tools that enable further knowledge of diseases are also of interest to NIH.
+Tools that enable further knowledge of diseases also interest NIH.

 NIH is broken into 27 Centers and Institutes that each have their own mission.
 Proposals are submitted, reviewed, and funded by the particular Center or Institute that fits best with the proposed effort.

 NIH CentersCenter for Information Technology (CIT)Center for Scientific Review (CSR)Fogarty International Center (FIC)National Center for Advancing Translational Sciences (NCATS)National Center for Complementary and Integrative Health (NCCIH)NIH Clinical Center (CC)